-(For the candidates a admitted from the Academic year 2021 -2022 onwards) COURSE For B.Sc.
+(For the candidates admitted from the Academic year 2021 -2022 onwards) COURSE For B.Sc.
 Computer Science (Common for B.Sc.
-(Information Science) and B.C.A) SEMESTER l or III/II or IV ALLIED THEORY PAPER - II PAPER CODE TITLE OF THE PAPER STATISTICAL METHODS AND THEIR APPLICATIONS - II
+(Information Science) and B.C.A SEMESTER MESTER I or III/II or IV ALLIED THEORY LLIED THEORY PAPER - II PAPER CODE TITLE OF THE PAPER STATISTICAL METHODS AND THEIR APPLICATIONS - I